gradle/native-samples/README.md

 ## Application with Swift package manager conventions (swift-package-manager)

-This build shows how to configure Gradle to use the typical layout for a Swift Package Manager package.
+This sample shows how to configure Gradle to use the typical layout for a Swift Package Manager package.
 It contains an application and a single library.
 The source files for the application and libraries are all under a single `Sources` directory.

 This sample also includes a Swift Package Manager build file, so the same source can be built using Swift Package Manager